pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 1. Insert the module into the transmitter bay

 ###Flashing binary file:
 If you want to flash a pre-compiled binary file (like the Release .bin files) you need specialized software and the FTDI cable.
 1. Set BOOT0 jumper
 1. Connect your 3.3V FTDI cable (USB - TTL serial) to  Multiprotocol serial port (RX,TX,GND,5V)
-1. The other steps regarding power supply the same as previous recommandation regarding jumpers.
+1. The other steps regarding power supply the same as previous recommandation regarding jumpers
 For uploading binaries(.bin files) there is a specialized software you need to install on your computer.

 #### Windows: